QSSRHelper/QSSRHelper/README.md

-Note the construction about this package is far from complete, I put it here is because it used in my paper(haven't publised), so
+Note the construction about this package is far from complete.
+I put it here is because it used in my paper(haven't publised), and I think it's better to publish the code so that it give a way to check the correctness.